OXID-eSales/developer_documentation/development/modules_components_themes/module/using_namespaces_in_modules.rst

         * find the :ref:`Unified Namespace <modules-unified_namespaces-20170526>` equivalents for the old bc classes (like oxarticle)
         * how we marked classes that are not intended to be extended by a module
     - Module installation
-        * old style (copy & paste)
-        * new style (via composer)
     - How to extend the OXID eShop's namespaced classes
-        * in case your module does not yet use a namespace
-        * in case your module does use it's own namespace
     - Use your own namespaces in a module with OXID eShop
-        * Install the module via composer or alternatively how to register your namespace in the main composer.json
+        * Install the module via composer
         * Use own module classes
-        * Use module controllers that do not simply extend existing shop functionality
+        * Add new module controllers

 .. _bclayer-20170426: